-A. The State Bar's business is service to the public and to the legal profession.
+A. The State Bar's business is to protect the public and support the legal profession.
 The State Bar's ability to meet this goal depends upon each of us taking personal and professional responsibility for providing high quality service.
-The changing demands upon the legal system and upon the State Bar make it imperative that Employees and Management join forces to assure high quality services which meet the needs of the public and the profession.
-Accordingly, Employees and the State Bar jointly undertake a commitment to provide high quality service to the members of the legal profession and the public in a prompt, courteous, and efficient manner thereby furthering the Mission of the State Bar which states:
+The changing demands upon the legal system and upon the State Bar make it imperative that Employees and Management join forces to assure high quality services, which meet the needs of the public.
+Accordingly, Employees and the State Bar jointly undertake a commitment to provide high quality service in a prompt, courteous, and efficient manner thereby furthering the Mission of the State Bar, which states: